-4.1 Meaning of Foreign Investment
+5.1 Concept of Foreign Investment

 When residents of one country acquire financial or real assets in another country, the flow is called foreign investment.
-The IMF’s Balance of Payments Manual divides foreign investment into two main categories on the basis of control and purpose (imf2009?):
+The IMF’s Balance of Payments Manual divides it into two main categories on the basis of control and purpose: Foreign Direct Investment (FDI) — investment giving the investor effective managerial control over the host enterprise (≥ 10 % voting equity) — and Foreign Portfolio Investment (FPI) — investment in financial assets without the intent of management control.

 TipThree IMF Categories of Cross-Border Investment